Data: Congress created virus aid, then reaped the benefits

 Hern’s Tulsa-based KTAK Corp., a management company for several McDonald’s restaurants, received $1 million to $2 million.
 Hern isn't involved in the day-to-day operations, but "he is happy to share that the family business was able to keep all employees either at their current level of employment or move part-time employees to full time,” Hern’s chief of staff, Cameron Foster, said.
 Four businesses owned by fellow Rep. Markwayne Mullin, R-Okla., received at least $800,000.

 Full House Resorts, a Las Vegas-based casino company led by Lee's husband, Daniel, got two loans totaling $5.6 million, according to the Securities and Exchange Commission.
-The company said the funds would be used to rehire several hundred employees and prepare for reopening two casinos in Indiana and Colorado.
+The company said the funds would be used to rehire several hundred employees and prepare to reopen two casinos in Indiana and Colorado.

-Lee’s office said she had no knowledge of the loans and no influence over the application.
+A spokesperson said Tuesday that Lee did not know about the company's intention to apply for a loan when she and other Nevada lawmakers pushed for a rule change to allow small casinos to receive the loans.
+She had no influence over the application or any aspect of Full House’s business or decision making, spokesperson Jesus Espinoza said.

 Two wineries tied to Rep. Devin Nunes, R-Calif., and an Iowa farm run by his family received loans worth at least $2 million.
 The wineries got separate loans worth $1 million to $2 million, and an Iowa dairy farm that is tied to his relatives received $150,000 to $350,000.